gsfran/qmfg-tools/README.md

 * Plaintext csv generated by equipment sensors
 * Operator reports saved in Excel format (.xlsx)

 Considerable time was spent re-familiarizing myself with HTML/CSS and creating a UI/UX that was functional and pleasing.
-While not the main focus of this project, I still wanted the front-end to express my initial vision accurately -- and eventually it did!
+While not the main focus of this project, I still wanted the front-end to express my initial vision accurately and adhere to user experience best practices.

 ## Dependencies and Deployment